Division formulas on projective varieties: Integral representation on

 In \cite[Section~4]{A7} there is an explicit formula that provides $h^\ell_k$ such that \eqref{fraser} holds\footnote{The initial minus sign here is because we have $\delta_{w-z}$ rather than $\delta_{z-w}$ as in \cite{A7}}.
-The components of $h^\ell_k$ of the desired degrees then must satisfy \eqref{fraser} as well.
-One can also check that the forms given by the formula actually have the desired degrees.
+The components of these forms of the desired degrees then must satisfy \eqref{fraser} as well.
+One can check that the formula actually gives the desired forms directly.
 Notice that

 are projective forms such that

 where $\alpha$ is the form in Example~\ref{alphaex}.